tpwrules/emdash/README.md

 #### Installing MCUXpresso
 You can download the MCUXpresso installer from [here](https://www.nxp.com/support/developer-resources/software-development-tools/mcuxpresso-software-and-tools/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE?tab=Design_Tools_Tab).
 Unfortunately, it does require an NXP account.

 Run the installer using all the default options.
+Make a workspace in your favorite place.

 #### Importing the chip libraries
 NXP has provided libraries to use the chip's hardware.
 These libraries must be imported into the MCUxpresso workspace so that the application software can use them.
 The easiest way to import them is to create a new project, but cancel creation after the libraries have been imported.